Griffin Alexander Stedman: Civil War

 In January 1864, the regiment re-enlisted and on its return to the front was assigned to the Eighteenth Corps.
 On May 9, his troops were engaged at the Battle of Swift Creek and on May 16 at the Battle of Drewery's Bluff where he lost almost 200 men.
 In late May, he commanded the brigade and fought at Cold Harbor.

-He was mortally wounded by a bullet in his side during the Battle of Petersburg on August 5, 1864 and died on August 6, 1864.
+He was mortally wounded by a bullet in his side during the Siege of Petersburg on August 5, 1864, and died on August 6, 1864.
 Major General Edward Ord attempted to have Stedman promoted to brevet brigadier general before his death but instead it was awarded posthumously.

 He was originally interred in Cedar Grove Cemetery in New London, Connecticut and was re-interred in the family plot in Cedar Hill Cemetery in Hartford, Connecticut on May 20, 1875.
 The sarcophagus is carved with his ornamental sword, cap and belt, inscribed with the battles he fought in and the words "Brave, just, generous and pure, without fear and reproach".